- What is a Butcher’s Knife?

-Here’s another entry in the Shogun Series, this time a butcher and breaking cimitar knife.
-At a walloping 12.5”, this stunner of a knife will be the crown jewel of your kitchen armory.
+Here’s another entry in the Shogun Series, this time a bullnose butcher knife.
+With a small blade of 8", this stunning knife will be your favorite knife to access when butchering with its lightweight feel compared to the bigger ones in your kitchen armory.
 Effortlessly cut through raw meat to shape it to whatever presentation you need with this beautiful and powerful kitchen tool.

 - This blade features a scalpel-like sharpness at a staggering 8-12° angle per side.
 That’s very sharp.

 - At 62 Rockwell hardness, this blade sports incredible edge retention.